FrenzyExists/Portfolio-III/src/markdown/blog/pi-adventures-1.md

 ---
 title: Pi Adventures Pt.
 1
-status: Developing
+status: 'Blog'
-date: December 21th, 2025
+date: 'December 21th, 2025'
+readTime: '10min'
-description: Multi-part series on using my Raspberry Pi 5 for uh, stuff.
-Part 1 is No Ads Plz
+description: 'Multi-part series on using my Raspberry Pi 5 for uh, stuff.
+Part 1 is No Ads Plz'
-tags:
+tags: ['Hardware', 'Linux', 'Raspberry-pi']
-  - hardware
-  - linux
-  - raspberry-pi
 ---

 While visiting family in NY I really wanted to try a few of my gadgets before going back to the work grind, and I felt like putting my Freenove Raspberry Pi finally to some good use.
 This article is a multi-part series, because of course it is.
 Everyone is doing it so hey don't complain.